PR Scanning

 ## Bot Commands

 You can drive ZeroPath directly from your PR or merge request by mentioning the bot in a comment — triage findings, assign tickets, generate patches, rescan, or ask natural-language questions.
 The bot acknowledges immediately and updates the same comment in-place when the action completes.
+When the job finishes, ZeroPath also posts a follow-up reply in the same thread with a summary of the result (or an error message if the job failed), so the outcome is visible inline without navigating to the dashboard.

 A few common examples: